garyfleming/lets-begin/lets-begin.md

 ![fit original](images/cynefin-experiments-zoom.jpg)

 ^ By trying different things that get us some data, we arm ourselves with options and close off pathways that we think will work.
 Eventually, we hopefully find some options to help us push our understanding from unordered (know we don't know) into ordered (know we know)
+^ ex. some branches might focus on distance, others on steepness.
+Might bring back aspects of both.
+^ Eventually we might grow enough expertise that it becomes ordered

 ---